sanger-archive/lims-core/showoff/core-2012-06-11/core/02_slide.md

 	end

 	action.call

+### This also separates parameter decoding from implementation, allowing
+parameters validation.

 !SLIDE small transition=scrollRight subsection
 # Actions
 ## Design
+* Include `Action`.
 * Declare parameters (attributes).
 * Implement `_call_in_session` to modify/create the model.
 * Attributes and results are automatically managed.